mil-stack/mil-stack/README.md

 </div>

-Hi 👋 My name is Milana
-"I am a QA Engineer (junior)."
+Hi 👋 My name is Milana.
+I am a QA Engineer (junior).
-I am currently studying on the Hexlet platform and have successfully completed a project testing an online store.

 As part of my training, I have completed a series of courses that cover key aspects of software testing, including:
 - Fundamentals of Software Testing
 - Functional Testing
 - Regression Testing